 The amount of Stamp Duty you’ll have to pay also depends on whether the property is freehold or leasehold.

-Business rates are a tax on most commercial properties in England and Wales and are paid by the occupier of the property.
+Business rates are a tax on most commercial properties in England and Wales.
+They are paid by the occupier of the property.

-How much you’ll need to pay in business rates is determined by your commercial property’s ‘rateable value’ – its rental value on the open market, as estimated by the Valuation Office Agency (VOA).
+A property with a 'rateable value' determines what you'll need to pay in business rates.
+The total rateable value means its rental value on the open market, as estimated by the Valuation Office Agency (VOA).

 There are several factors that could affect your rateable value, including:

 - The type of your business

 - The value of any equipment or machinery on-site

 Having a higher rateable value means that you’ll pay more in business rates.

 Your business rates are calculated by subjecting your rateable value to a ‘multiplier’.
 This is a value set by the government each year in line with inflation.